Volvo XC70 (2025)

 The Volvo XC70 is a plug-in hybrid mid-size luxury crossover SUV manufactured by Volvo Cars.
 The vehicle is built on the Scalable Modular Architecture (SMA) platform, a re-branded Compact Modular Architecture (CMA) from Geely.
+It is produced in China at the Volvo Taizhou factory.

 Design and equipment

 The XC70 uses a design language similar to the Volvo ES90 and Volvo EX90.
 It uses the brand's "Thor's Hammer" matrix headlights.
 There are also LED taillights integrated into the rear glass alongside another set of LED taillights on the sides of the rear glass.

 The interior uses a two-spoke steering wheel, a 92-inch-wide heads-up display, a 15.4-inch central touchscreen, a 12.3-inch digital instrument cluster.